Now, let's talk more about the symptoms and how they are diagnosed and treated in Western and Eastern medicine.

 To diagnose, a medical doctor may order X-ray imaging and blood tests to rule out bone fractures or other medical conditions, and MRI or EMG to rule out spinal injuries or pinched nerves.
 In many cases, the description of the pain by the patients, medical history, and physical exam are used to diagnose tennis elbow.

 How is it treated in Western Medicine?
 Treatments and medications include resting, ice treatment, NSAIDs (non-steroidal anti-inflammatory drugs), physical therapy, and modification of activities for an athlete.
-Occasionally, a#CortisoneInjection may be used at the painful area.
+Occasionally, a#CortisoneInjection may be used in the painful area.
 According to The Merck Manual surgery may be considered if after 9 to 12 months of unsuccessful conservative treatment.

 For Traditional Chinese Medicine (TCM), the tennis elbow is identified as "Elbow Strain", "Elbow Taxation (Zhou Lao 肘勞), "Elbow Pain (肘痛), or a type of injury to the tendon and muscles (Shang Jin 傷筋).
 The strain and taxation in the elbow are described as overworking and overstraining which can cause the exhaustion of the Qi and Blood (energy flow and blood circulation) of the body, leading to the malnourishment of the body structures.
 A TCM practitioner may also evaluate and determine if any underlying conditions of the internal organ imbalances are involved.
 Although common structures are involved in the tennis elbow for everyone, the treatment strategy and planning can be very different based on individual cases and body constitutions since we are unique individuals.

-Contact our clinic today for #FREE consultation with promotion until the end of this August month!
+Contact our clinic today for #FREE consultation with the promotion until the end of this August month!
 Visit www.TeeAcupuncture.com for more info.
 Share this news with your friends and family members.
 Stay healthy!

 #TCM, #acupuncture, #cupping, #moxibustion, #TennisElbow